-4.4.
+5.4.
 Scoring Run

 - 1. Modifying the robot during a scoring run is prohibited, which includes remounting parts that have fallen off. - 2.
 Any parts the robot loses intentionally or unintentionally will be left on the field until the game ends.

-Team members and referees cannot move or remove elements from the field during a scoring run. - 3.
-Teams cannot give their robot any information about the field.
+Team members and referees cannot move or remove elements from the field during a scoring run.

+- 3. Teams cannot give their robot any information about the field.
 A robot is supposed to recognize the field elements by itself. - 4.
 A 'visited tile' means that more than half of the robot is inside the tile when looking from above.

-4.5.
+5.5.
 Lack of Progress

 - 1. A lack of progress occurs when: - a. the team captain declares a lack of progress. - b. a robot visited the black tile.
 See the definition of visited tile on 4.4.4. - c. a robot visits another tile without stopping for 5 consequent seconds after visiting a blue tile.
 See the definition of visited tile on 4.4.4. - d. a robot damages the field. - e. a team member touches the field or their robot without permission from a referee. - 2.
 In the event of a lack of progress, the robot must return to the last visited checkpoint (or the start tile if it never reached a checkpoint).
 The robot can be installed in any direction.
 For the definition of the visited tile (see 4.4.4). - 3.
-After a lack of progress, only the LoP procedure explained to the referee before the run start is allowed to be performed (see 3.2.10).
+After a lack of progress, only the LoP procedure explained to the referee before the run start is allowed to be performed (see 3.3.10).

-4.6.
+5.6.
 Scoring

-- 1. To successfully identify a victim, the robot must stop within 15 cm of a victim and blink an indicator visible to the referee for the full 5 seconds while stationary. - 2.
+- 1. To successfully identify a victim, the robot must stop within 15 cm of a victim and blink with the specific LED or Display (see 3.3.11) that is cleary ^[3] visible to the referee for the full 5 seconds while stationary.
+The blink interval (ON: 500ms, OFF: 500ms) must be followed to successfully identify a victim. - 2.
 Points are rewarded for each Successful Victim Identification in the field. - a.
-For victims located on a linear tile [9].
+For victims located on a linear tile.

 i.
-For visual victims: 10 points
+For colored victims: 5 points

 ii.
-For colored victims: 5 points
+For letter victims: 10 points

 b.
-On floating tiles [10]
+On floating tiles

 i.
-For visual victims: 30 points
+For colored victims: 15 points

 ii.
-For colored victims: 15 points
+For letter victims: 30 points

 The color in the figure is for illustration only.
 Some tiles change between floating or linear depending on the adjacent black tiles.
 The field designer must remember this rule when deciding on the location of the black tiles.
-[11] They can be changed during the run via a dice roll to keep the maximum score consistent.
+They can be changed during the run via a dice roll to keep the maximum score consistent.